Animal Control Laws

 No person shall discharge, deposit or allow to accumulate on private or public property in the City of Fort Worth, any animal waste.
 Violators can be charged with a Class C misdemeanor.

 It is a violation to keep any animal or bird that causes frequent or long-continued noise that disturbs the comfort and repose of any person of ordinary sensibilities in the immediate vicinity.
-Violators can be changed with a Class C misdemeanor.
+Violators can be charged with a Class C misdemeanor.

 Wild and Exotic Animals